fn-hide/IASSEdge/backend/README.md

 There are already configurations in place to run the backend through the VS Code debugger, so that you can use breakpoints, pause and explore variables, etc.

-The setup is also already configured so you can run the tests through the VS Code Python tests tab.
+The setup is also already configured, so you can run the tests through the VS Code Python tests tab.

 ## Docker Compose Override